 With the transitions of aging, come opportunity to change how we respond!

 This starts with staying as well as possible, and taking the key steps to prevent illness and injury, or managing a chronic disease.
 It involves cultivating and maintaining effective relationships with our doctor and other members of our healthcare team (e.g. nurse, pharmacist, physiotherapist, specialists).

 By planning, co-creating, and co-directing shared or “cluster” models of organizing and paying for needed services, we can save time, money and resources.
-Some of the services that can be shared are housing (e.g. co-ownership or co-housing options), transportation, home help, medical appointment companions, grocery shopping, meals, exercise and social activities.
+Some of the services that can be shared are home or garden maintenance, housing, transportation, home help, personal care, medical appointment companions, grocery shopping, meals, exercise and social activities.
 One example of this approach is the Naturally Occurring Retirement Community (NORC) Model.
 In co-ordinating effort, it allows us to pool our individual resources, along with the government-funded and charitable resources – to save time and money.